psv-plugins-archive/reskype/README.md

 Download: https://bitbucket.org/SilicaAndPina/reskype/downloads/reSkype.suprx

-NOTE: This plugin simply overwrites the blacklist in SceShell, it does NOT mean the application will acturally work, from what i recall it only works if your account was made BEFORE the microsoft takeover.
+NOTE: This plugin simply overwrites the blacklist in SceShell, this means the application will "run" but you may not be able to do much of anything with it from what i recall it only works if your account was made BEFORE the microsoft takeover. also please stop asking for a 3.60 version, as the blacklist does not exist in firmwares before 3.65.

 Skype app itself: